omarali1010/CTF-writeups/HTB/Legacy.md

 ## msrpc
-i tried first exploiting the service according to https://book.hacktricks.xyz/network-services-pentesting/135-pentesting-msrpc , but looks like we have no access over it .
+i tried first exploiting the service according to [hacktricks_MSRPC](https://book.hacktricks.xyz/network-services-pentesting/135-pentesting-msrpc) , but looks like we have no access over it .

-i used metasploit as follows :
+i used Metasploit as follows :

 ```shell
 msfconsole